Geonkhali: Economy

-Water Treament Plants
+Water Treatment Plants

 Geonkhali houses several water treatment plants that supply fresh water to Haldia where the water is saline.

-Abandoned proposal of a ship yard project
+Abandoned proposal of a shipyard project

 A proposed ₹2,200-crore shipyard project by the Apeejay and Bharti groups at Geonkhali was abandoned in the aftermath of the Singur and Nandigram incidents following opposition by local residents to acquisition of their fertile agricultural lands.
-The village affected were: Bhangagora, Deulpota, Badur, Babupur and Hariballavpur.
+The village affected were: Bhangagora, Deulpota, Badur, Babupur, Ichhapur and Hariballavpur.